apnex/mermaid-api/README.md

 https://labops.sh/mmd?url=<url>
 ```

-This makes it simple and useful to embed live diagrams-as-code into your Markdown README files or presentation slides via URL import.
+This makes it simple and useful to embed live `diagrams-as-code` into your Markdown README files or presentation slides via URL import.

-For testing and developing a diagram, there is a helpful live editor here:
+For testing syntax and developing a diagram, there is a helpful live Mermaid editor here:
 https://mermaid.live

 Additional documentation on available diagrams and syntax: